cantabile-kwok/vec2wav2.0/README.md

 ### Web Interface

 We also provide a VC web interface using Gradio.
+To try our online interactive demo: [🤗HuggingFace](https://huggingface.co/spaces/cantabile-kwok/vec2wav2.0-demo).

-To launch it:
+To launch it locally:

 ```
 # Make sure gradio is installed first